timglabisch/symfony_performance/README.md

 # Symfony Micro Benchmarks

-keep in mind micro benchmarks are useless. the lession you should learn about this benchmarks is, that a symfony hello world can really depend on the featureset you activate in symfony.
+Keep in mind micro benchmarks are useless.
+The lesson you should learn about these benchmarks is, that a Symfony "Hello World" benchmark results can really depend on the featureset you activate in Symfony.

 ## Running

 Just run:

     sudo apt-get install git docker python-pip && sudo pip install fig